autopower/thermeq3/install/diag/README.md

     for res in getaddrinfo(host, port, 0, SOCK_STREAM):
 ```
 Probably you din't edit config.py file with correct mail server information/credentials.

+##Everything installed correctly, but nothing happens
+* did you upload sketch file (.ino)?
+* if arduino starts blink 4x, then LED is on, blinks 4x again?
+* if you login to linux part, `/root/psg` reports fully functional bridge (`python -d bridge`)?
+* did you insert SD crad or USB key?
+* is this storage correctly formated (fat32, extfs2/3/4)?

 ##Any problem or question
 Keep asking!
 If you have any problem or issue, just ask on [facebook](https://www.facebook.com/autopow) or via [email](mailto:autopowerdevice@gmail.com).